frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/customize-erpnext/server-script.md

 To create a Server Script

 1. If your site is being hosted on [erpnext.com](https://erpnext.com/), contact support to activate Server Script.
-> In case of self-hosted, you must set `server_script_enabled` as true in site_config.json of your site.
+	In case of self-hosted accounts, set `server_script_enabled` as true in site_config.json of your site.
 2. To add/edit Server Script, ensure your role is System Manager.
 3. Create a new server script via "New Server Script" in the toolbar.
 4. Set the type of server script (Document Event / API).